nicksnlp/Cantharellus/README.md

 - **Documentation**: Maintain README files for task documentation.

 ## 3. **Nick**
-- **Developing Prompts**: Create prompts for detecting hallucinations.
+- **Developing Prompts**: Create prompts for detecting hallucinations, outputs text-pair and spans.
 - **Data Augmentation**: Implement scripts to augment data using LLMs, expand training set.
 - **Combining Outputs**: Develop scripts to combine outputs from different models, process the training data.
 - **Evaluation**: Apply the classifier to the evaluation data, save the score.
 (Done)